Spring detox at Chenot Palace on splendid Swiss lake

 Most advanced diagnostic, performance and wellness equipment for holistic health at Chenot Palace Weggis

-You are meant to rest, not build muscle and strength because the detox diet contains minimum proteins.
+You are meant to rest, not build muscle and strength much because the detox diet contains minimum proteins.
 A full medical staff is to assist you, and two doctor appointments are scheduled in each program and so is a consultation with a certified nutritionist.
-Hydro therapy, mud wraps (different for body parts, mint fresh along the inner arms and tights) and jet shower are included in all programs for the first seven days.
+Superb hydro therapy, mud wraps (mint fresh along the inner arms and tights) on a hot floating bed and a jet shower are included in all programs for the first six days.

-The optional Cryo (-110°C!) this current trend is not for me.
+The optional Cryo (-110°C!) trend is not for me.
 I noticed that particularly the male guests fancied freezing in the enclosed well below freezing cabins.
-You noticed them wearing warm hats while in their bath robes at lunch.
-Yet, for someone with low blood pressure and many other health conditions, this shock Wimhof method can be dangerous.
-I much preferred the inflammation and pain reducing photo-biomodulation under red warm led lights emitting specific light wavelengths.
+You saw them wearing warm hats while in their bath robes at lunch.
+For someone with low blood pressure and other health conditions, the so called Wimhof method can be dangerous.
+I much preferred the inflammation and pain reducing photo-biomodulation under led lights emitting specific red light wavelengths.

-You get your heavy metals (where have I collected that aluminium into my body?), minerals and vitamins checked.
-Some deficiencies can be acutely addressed by vitamin infusions administered by friendly, experienced nurses (Nora is a favourite).
+You get heavy metals (where have I collected that aluminium in my body?), minerals and vitamins checked.
+Some deficiencies can be acutely addressed by vitamin infusions administered by friendly, experienced nurses.
 Your energetic balance is inspected, which may cue to existing health issues not just physically but also emotionally.
-This energetic test has impressively reflected my current health imbalances and retesting after the week most of my organs and glands were back in equilibrium.
+This energetic test impressively reflected my current health imbalances.
+Measuring it again after the week most of my organs and glands were back in equilibrium.

-Nu Calm neuroscience applying technology relaxes you as deep as a profound meditation or your best night’s sleep.
-It is not just noise-cancelling headphones with covered eyes in reclined setting, the sound you will hear does more than any YouTube alpha wave stream.
+Nu Calm neuroscience applying technology relaxes as deep as a profound meditation or your best night’s sleep.
+It is beyond just noise-cancelling headphones with covered eyes in a reclined setting, the sound you hear does more than any YouTube alpha, delta et al. wave stream.

 Bonsaicontemporary design spa Switzerlandcontemporary design room in Switzerland

-Technical equipment as well as the attractive natural location lakeside with vast snow-capped mountain views attracted me the most about Chenot Palace.
-Perhaps also the reasons Roger Federer drove over, a short drive from his Zurich lake residence, to test the methods of performance improvement available on site.
-The Neurac® Norwegian method for musculoskeletal pain directed by an excellent, eloquent physiotherapist Julia or an osteopath was revelatory for my old injury causing chronic pain.
-Whether from an injury or incorrect training, weaknesses and imbalances between muscles are corrected with the aid of the suspension slings manipulated by the therapist.
+The high-tech equipment as well as the attractive natural lakeside location with snow-capped Alpine views make the stay at the Chenot Palace Weggis extraordinary.
+Roger Federer drove over with his wife to test the methods of performance improvement available on site.
+Neurac® from Norway balance’s musculoskeletal pain.
+Directed by an excellent physiotherapist Julia or an osteopath revealed the weaknesses caused by my old injury that caused chronic pain.
+An incorrect training can also shuffle badly the weaknesses and imbalances between muscles.
+These can be corrected with the aid of the suspension slings manipulated professionally by the therapist.

-Fitness altitude room within the gym.
+There is a cardio altitude room within the gym.
 The hypoxic conditions force your heart work harder and the oxygen is more efficiently distributed, so when you exercise back in normal altitude it feels easier.
-There you also find a weightless training treadmill and Vacu-therm treadmill for fat-burning walks under infrared rays that also help to reduce cellulite.
+There you also find a bird-like weightless antigravity training treadmill and Vacu-therm for fat-burning walks under infrared rays that also help to reduce cellulite.
+The antigravity lift felt sublime, as if my legs were feathers.
+There is nothing that I experienced to date that felt so easily elevating.

 Find what you need: detox with recovery, rest or improved performance

-At Chenot Palace Weggis three signature programmes, each with a goal – from the basic Advanced Detox, Recover & Energise, to Prevention & Ageing Well – offer some targeted results.
-I recommend the basic program so you have spare time to add water the doctor and the friendly therapists additionally recommend.
-It becomes more targeted to your needs.
+At the Chenot Palace Weggis three signature programmes – basic Advanced Detox, Recover & Energise, Prevention & Ageing Well – offer targeted results.
+I recommend the basic detox program so you have some spare time to add anything reasonable that the doctor and the friendly therapists additionally recommend.
+It gets then more targeted to your needs.

-Gentle walks, complimentary morning group stretching classes and aqua gym are the most suitable accompaniments to intense detox.
-While incredible hikes surround you, do not force, since every week someone faints just after the bath and wrap.
-The lake facing swimming pool is ideal for laps, it is comfortably warm because during intense detox the body temperature drops.
+Gentle walks in gorgeous surroundings, complimentary morning group stretching classes and aqua gym are suitable accompaniments to intense detox.
+While incredible hikes surround you, do not force, since you do not want to faint after the daily hot bath and wrap.
+The lake facing lap pool is comfortably warm because during the intense detox the body temperature drops.
+You can feel bone-deep cold.

 There are two 90 degrees Finnish saunas, one separate for ladies, and a steam room.
 I missed the more gentle bio sauna because during detox one should not expose oneself to extremes, so mind these facilities.